-The Magnuson-Stevens Act requires that fishery management plans identify habitat that is essential for the full life cycle of fish species, and to minimize "to the extent practicable" adverse effects on such "essential fish habitat."
-In addition, federal EFH regulations also suggest the identification of Habitat Areas of Particular Concern (HAPCs), which are specific areas of EFH that have particular importance, sensitivity to disturbance, and/or rarity.
-Amendment 19 to the Fishery Management Plan, which was implemented in 2006, defined EFH and HAPCs for West Coast groundfish species.
-The current FMP defines all waters in the EEZ less than or equal to 3,500 m in depth as EFH (PFMC 2011c).
+The Magnuson-Stevens Act requires that fishery management plans identify habitat that is essential for the full life cycle of fish species, and to minimize 'to the extent practicable' adverse effects on such 'essential fish habitat' (EFH).
+In addition, federal EFH regulations also suggest the identification of Habitat Areas of Particular Concern (HAPCs), which are specific areas of EFH that have particular importance, sensitivity to disturbance, and/or rarity .
+Amendment 19 to the Fishery Management Plan, which was implemented in 2006, defined EFH and HAPCs for west coast groundfish species.
+The current FMP defines all waters in the EEZ less than or equal to 3,500 m in depth as EFH (PFMC 2011c) (see Appendix F for a map of EFH and HAPCs).

-To minimize the adverse effects of bottom fishing gears on EFH, a number of gear closures have been implemented.
+In order to minimize the adverse effects of bottom fishing gears on EFH, a number of gear closures have been implemented.
 The use of dredge, beam trawl, or bottom trawl with footrope diameters >19" is prohibited in all EFH, and the use of bottom trawl gear with footrope diameter >8" is prohibited in EFH shoreward of 100 fm; the latter prohibition covers 7.92% of all EFH (Table F.2; NOAA 2011).
-The following measures have also been implemented.
+Additional measures have also been implemented: